Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Conclusion

 \section{Conclusion}

 The fact that haloscopes, designed to search for axions, might allow the detection of ultra high frequency gravitational waves is quite amazing.
 This opens an exciting new window on the Universe.
-This is obviously a promising and rapidly developing field with appealing features to search for new physics.
-This might lead to surprises in astrophysics, cosmology, or particle physics.\\
+This is obviously a rapidly developing field with appealing features to search for new physics which might lead to surprises in astrophysics, cosmology, or particle physics.\\

 There might exist interesting stochastic signals, like backgrounds from the early Universe (see references in \cite{Aggarwal:2020olq}), detectable by microwave cavities \cite{Herman:2022fau}.
-It could also be that close hyperbolic encounters \cite{Garcia-Bellido:2017qal,Garcia-Bellido:2017knh,Morras:2021atg} lead to measurable gravitational waves in the frequency band considered here.
+Signals from the late Universe can also be expected \cite{Aggarwal:2020olq}.
+Among others \cite{Arvanitaki:2014wva, Brito:2015oca, Tootle:2022pvd, Casalderrey-Solana:2022rrn}, it could also have been hoped that close hyperbolic encounters \cite{Garcia-Bellido:2017qal,Garcia-Bellido:2017knh,Morras:2021atg} lead to measurable gravitational waves in the frequency band considered here.
+This seems not to be the case \cite{Teuscher:2024xft,Barrau:2024kcb}.
 Several other exotic ideas also deserve consideration.
 We leave their detailed investigation (among many other possible sources) for future works.
-In particular, another possibility for detection with these resonant microwave cavities is the redshifted spectrum of GW coming from preheating~\cite{Garcia-Bellido:2007nns,Garcia-Bellido:2007fiu}.
-This spectrum has sufficient amplitude at high frequencies, where there are no expected astrophysical signals, that it is worth exploring.

 As far as coherent signals from binary systems -- the topic of this work -- are concerned it however seems that any detection is very unlikely. \\